 I want to point out that reading the news all day and being lazy/unproductive/anxious isn’t healthy for you at all.

 But, if you actually build up the courage to sit and get to work, you’ll feel a lot better.
 I promise you that.

 However, there are ways to make it more bearable and even productive!

 So, let’s get back to our current matter: the ultimate and perfect routine to follow during this quarantine.

-Routines are a key part of who I am because I believe in their many benefits.
+Routines are a vital part of who I am because I believe in their many benefits.

 Following a daily routine:

 - benefits your mental health,